Skip to content

 "Busy."
 It seems this one word has become an increasingly acceptable answer any time a friend or colleague asks "How are you?"
 As Chief Privacy Officer of Verizon, Karen Zacharia would be justified in doing this.
 But she won't.
 Not unless you ask her outright.
 And she is never too busy for pro bono.
 In a city full of capable, ambitious attorneys eager to prove how busy they are by commiserating about outlandish deadlines and skipped meals, Karen, sets an example by finding time to do pro bono work and encouraging others to do the same.
 "I recently heard someone use the phrase 'ruthless prioritization.'"
 She says.
 "That phrase very aptly describes how I manage my time.
 I determine what is most important for me professionally and personally and try to focus on those items as much as possible.
 I appreciate how fortunate I am, and it has always been important to me to try to 'give back' to others."

-Bez Stern Headshot
+Bez Stern headshot

 Pro Bono Week 2019 Profile: Bez Stern – Representing Unaccompanied Children